meilisearch/documentation/learn/advanced/datatypes.md

 # Data types

-This guide describes the different data types supported for the fields in a document and how Meilisearch handles them.

-No matter the type, the value of a field will remain unchanged in the returned documents upon search.
-For example, if you have a complex field with nested objects, this field will be returned with the same complexity upon search.

-Based on their type, however, the fields will be handled and used in different ways by Meilisearch. **The type affects how a field is used for search results**.
+This article describes how Meilisearch handles the different types of data in your documents.
+The behavior described here concerns only Meilisearch's internal processes and can be helpful in understanding how the tokenizer works, but keep in mind that **the value of a field remains unchanged in returned documents**.
+For example, if a document contains a nested object, this value will keep the exact same structure upon search.

 [[toc]]